ginkgo-project/ginkgo/CONTRIBUTING.md

 also be found in the corresponding files.

 ### Converting CUDA code to HIP code
+We provide a `cuda2hip` script that converts `cuda` kernel code into `hip` kernel code.

-This script calls the `hipify` script provided by HIP converting the CUDA syntax to HIP syntax.
+Internally, this script calls the [`hipify` script](https://github.com/ROCm-Developer-Tools/HIPIFY) provided by HIP, converting the CUDA syntax to HIP syntax.
 Additionally, it also automatically replaces the instances of CUDA with HIP as appropriate.
 Hence, this script can be called on a Ginkgo CUDA file.
+You can find this script in the `dev_tools/scripts/` folder.

 ## Writing Tests